Foundations of Psychedelic-Assisted Therapy (PAT)

 APPLICANTS MUST:

-• Have 3+ years supervised clinical experience
+• Have 3+ years clinical experience

 • If you are unsure about whether or not you are eligible, please don’t hesitate to get in touch.